IBT-FMI/NeuroGentooProject/doc/UseCases.md

 ### Installation of the Metadata

-!!!
-Please no second person addressing
-In the .gentoo-directory, do the following:
+In the .gentoo-directory, the following has to be done:

 1. Copy the package files:
 	```bash